 NIDA describes outpatient care as being more suitable for people who must work or those who have extensive support systems that will help them stay sober in the hours they are away from the treatment facility.
 Some programs may offer no more than drug education.
 Others may offer more intensive treatment.
 In this model, the more treatment and the more intensive it is, the higher the cost is likely to be.

 Some outpatient programs may offer group counseling.
 The purpose of group therapy is to promote drug-free lifestyles and enable peer pressure to reinforce what each member is learning about living a new, sober life.

 How Does Narconon Work and Why is it Not a Traditional Drug Rehab?

-The Narconon program that has been saving lives for more than forty-five years has a very different approach to recovery.
-This means that many people think of this program as an Alternative Drug Rehab program.
+The Narconon program that has been saving lives for more than fifty years has a very different approach to recovery.
+This means that many people think of this program as an alternative drug rehab program.

 But this change is not something that happens overnight.
-It takes three to five months or more of intense application to successfully work through these steps.
+It takes ten to twelve weeks or more of intense application to successfully work through these steps.

 Once the toxins are gone, those completing this phase talk about their better outlook and mood and how they can finally think more clearly and quickly.
 Most of them also say that their cravings are either greatly reduced or gone.